MRosan117/senator_trading_performance/README.md

 ### Senators' By States

   <p align="center">
-    TThis heatmap is a graphical representation of data that was used to represent Senators' excess return by using a color-coding system to represent different timeframes.
+    In this section of the analysis, we add geospatial data and use interactive visualizations with hvPlot and GeoViews to investigate the data's relationships.
+We construct our map using a modified DataFrame that combines Senators' locations with state coordinates.
   </p>

 <img src="https://github.com/MRosan117/senator_trading_performance/blob/main/Images/Map.png">